Enhancement of crossed Andreev reflection in a superconducting ladder connected to normal metal leads: Josephson junction between two-dimensional superconductors

-We numerically show in the Fig.~\ref{fig-2djj} that a nonzero phase difference $\phi$ results in subgap states, that go deeper into the gap as $\phi$ approaches $\pi$.
+The results of a numerical calculation presented in Fig.~\ref{fig-2djj} show that a nonzero phase difference $\phi$ results in subgap states, that go deeper into the gap as $\phi$ approaches $\pi$.
 The dispersion of the 1D modes is almost flat in the middle, while for $k_x$ near $\pm k_F$, the dispersion has a sharp slope and connects to energies $\pm \Delta$ smoothly.